SpenceKonde/DxCore/README.md

 **Long tones specifying duration** The three argument `tone()` counts the toggles of the pin for the duration.
 This count is kept in an unsigned long.
 To calculate it we multiply the arguments together and divide by 500 (s vs. ms supplies the factor of 1000, hz vs transitions the factor of 2).
 Division is painfully slow, so one generally tries to avoid or minimize it, and the base implementation simply multiplied them and divided by 500.
 If the product of the two overflows an unsigned long, the actual tone duration will overflow and come out much shorter.
 When "long" tones are supported, we now avoid having to calculate the product of frequency and duration by distributing the the division (at a slight cost to accuracy of the duration, and increase in flash use).
 As all of the DxCore parts have at least 16k of flash, "long" tones are supported on all parts, a future DxCore-supported part with less that 16k of flash would not support long tones, and these tones may not work if code is ported to other parts.
 A "long" tone is one where `(frequency * duration) > 4.294 billion` (if less than that it's a "short" tone) but less than`(frequency * duration) / 500 < 4.294 billion` (we rearrange to `(frequency/5) * (duration/100)` when duration > 65535).
 Anything longer is a "very long" tone and is never supported via the three argument `tone()` - this means a high frequency tone output for a duration of hours, which is far outside the regime that tone is intended for use in.
 Instead, and for portable code that works without needing "long" tones, turn the tone on and off with the 2-argument `tone()` and use something else to time it.

 ### millis/micros Timekeeping Options
 DxCore provides the option to us any available timer on a part for the `millis()`/micros timekeeping, controlled by a Tools submenu - (except, currently, TCD0 - implementations are available, but there are more options available here than on the tinyAVR 1-series, making it's use more complicated) - or it can be disabled entirely to save flash, eliminate the presence of frequent millis interrupts, and allow full use of the timers.
 By default, TCB2 will be used, except for DD-series parts without the third timer.
 Those will default instead to TCB1.
 TCA0, TCA1 (if present) and any of the TCB's present on the part may be used.
-TCD support will be added after DD-series relkease with limits - it will never be the default because TCD is far more powerful here since we get a PLL to drive it.
+TCD support will be added after DD-series release, but it will never be the default.
+TCD0 is far more powerful here than on the tinyAVR 1-series since we get a PLL to drive it, and (pending fixes) flexible pin mapping options.

 For more information, on the hardware timers of the supported parts, and how they are used by DxCore's built-in functionality, see the [Timers and DxCore](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Timers.md)